-MAT, Management Aptitude Test, is a national level exam approved by Ministry of Human Resource Development, Government of India as an entry card to over 600 B-Schools for PGDM courses.
-B-Schools can consider this exam score card as an admission criterion.
-The exam is conducted by AIMA, All India Management Association for entry to courses offered by the same.
+MAT or the Management Aptitude Test is a national level management entrance exam.
+The entrance exam has been approved by the Ministry of Human Resource Development, Government of India as an entry card to over 600 B-Schools for PGDM courses.
+A wide range of B-Schools across the country accepts the MAT exam score card as an admission criterion.
+The exam is conducted by All India Management Association or AIMA for entry to courses offered by the same.

-There are two options related to mode, one being online test and the other being paper based.
+There are two options related to mode, one being the online test and the other being paper-based.

-The score card gives composite score and percentile.
-Usually a score of 650+ on 800 is considered a good score.
+The scorecard and results do not take long to come.
+The Score Card for MAT Entrance exam is published on the AIMA website during last week of the month of the test.
+Candidate can download their score card Form AIMA website (http://apps.aima.in/mat_input_result.aspx).
+The MAT Score Card contains the composite score and percentile of the candidate.
+Usually, a score of 650+ on 800 is considered a good score.
 However, it again depends on the institute to institute what to consider as a good score.
 The cut off may also vary for a particular college from month to month, depending on the level of the exam and choice of the institute.

-Do not worry, in case you have misplaced or lost your score card.
-You can obtain a duplicate score card using the admit card, and an application for the same, with payment of a minimal fee.
+In case you misplace or lose your MAT score card you can obtain a duplicate score card using the admit card, and an application number for the same, with payment of a minimal fee.

 I hope these facts help you in case you are planning to opt for the MAT exam.
 Study well, and give your best.